How to Host Friendsgiving

-Thanksgiving has long been touted as the ultimate time to gather together with family and loved ones to share a meal and express gratitude.
-But, what about for those who live far away from their families, are celebrating on their own, or want to include friends who are like family?
-Enter, Friendsgiving.
+Thanksgiving has long been touted as the ultimate time to gather with family and loved ones to share a meal and express gratitude.
+But what about those who live far away from their families, are celebrating on their own, or want to include friends who are like family?
+Enter Friendsgiving.

-Friendsgiving has been gaining popularity as a sort of ad-hoc way to celebrate Thanksgiving with friends.
-Sometimes as an alternative to Thanksgiving, or sometimes in addition to the normal Thanksgiving, this mashup of traditional celebration and a unique new twist is a fun way to gather with friends in the autumn.
+Friendsgiving has been gaining popularity as an ad-hoc way to celebrate Thanksgiving with friends.
+Sometimes as an alternative to Thanksgiving, or sometimes in addition to the usual Thanksgiving, this mashup of old and new traditions is a fun way to gather with friends in the autumn.

-If you’ve never hosted Friendsgiving or are looking for new ways to make it easier, these tips for planning a Friendsgiving will help you put together a gathering your friends will love.
+If you’ve never hosted Friendsgiving or are looking for new ways to make it easier, these tips will help you create a gathering your friends will love.

 There’s no single right way to host a Friendsgiving gathering.
-Friendsgiving can be a traditional turkey/stuffing/pie Thanksgiving feast, a casual party with wine and charcuterie, a game and movie night with favorite snacks, or anything in between.
+Friendsgiving can be a traditional turkey, and stuffing, pie feast, a casual party with wine and charcuterie, a game and movie night with favorite snacks, or anything in between.
 Choose a theme that makes sense for your space, your friend group, and the amount of effort you want to put into prep and planning.

 After you’ve decided on a theme for your Friendsgiving, you’ll want to put together a menu and either shop for or order your food.

-If you’ve decided to host a traditional Thanksgiving feast, you can make it easy by ordering a gourmet meal delivered right to your door.
-Turkey and stuffing are always a classic choice, but feel free to branch out into ham, roasts, and unique sides if that makes more sense for your guests.
-Ordering a meal for delivery will allow you more time to prep other items and mingle with friends.
+If you’ve decided to host a traditional Thanksgiving feast, turkey and stuffing are always a classic choice, but feel free to branch out into ham, roasts, and unique sides if that makes more sense for your guests.
 To set yourself up for Friendsgiving feast success, check out more tips for prepping the big meal.

 If your party’s menu consists of wine and charcuterie, a food gift that comes with everything you’ll need is a great way to start.
 Hickory Farms has delicious gourmet wine gift baskets that come complete with expertly paired charcuterie favorites to make feeding guests easy.
 Many gifts even come complete with a cheese board and serving utensils to help create the perfect platter .

 Hosting a movie night Friendsgiving calls for a spread of sweet and savory snacks.
-Provide a few options in each category, like mixed nuts, popcorn, cookies, chocolate, and candy.
-You can add an extra cozy touch by creating a hot cocoa bar complete with coffee and cocoa guests can customize with add-ons.
+Provide a variety of choices, like mixed nuts, popcorn, cookies, chocolate, and candy.
+Add an extra cozy touch by creating a hot cocoa bar complete with coffee and cocoa guests can customize with add-ons.

 And, you can’t forget wine!
 A good rule of thumb is to have enough wine on hand so that each guest can have three glasses (about five ounces each).
 A standard bottle of wine contains around five servings, so plan accordingly.
 Make sure you provide some non-alcoholic options as well, like soda, flavored water, or even a mocktail if you’re feeling fancy.

-On Friendsgiving day, you’ll want to make sure that your food and beverages are prepped and ready when the guests arrive.
+On Friendsgiving day, have your food and beverages prepped and ready when the guests arrive.

-Make sure your beverages (like white wine, soda, and water) are chilled before setting them out, and use a few ice buckets to keep them at the ideal temperature throughout the party.
+Have beverages (like white wine, soda, and water) chilled before setting them out, and use a few ice buckets to keep them at the ideal temperature throughout the party.

 Choosing not to gather in person this year?
 No problem!
 Friendsgiving can be just as fun when done virtually.